boots-edu/textbook/source/original/week13_1.md

 Search the tree until you find a node where the subtree you would search next is undefined and add a new node there.
 This is our stop condition.

-If the sub\-tree we would insert into is not empty, then we just insert into that (smaller) sub\-tree.
+If the sub-tree we would insert into is not empty, then we just insert into that (smaller) sub-tree.

 _Trees_  are a common data structure in Computer Science and recursion is a much more natural way to deal with them.